marfarma/wordpress-seo/readme.txt

 == Screenshots ==

 1. The WordPress SEO plugin general meta box.
 You'll see this on edit post pages, for posts, pages and custom post types.
-2. The advanced section of the WordPress SEO meta box.
+2. Some of the sites using this WordPress SEO plugin.
 3. The WordPress SEO settings for a taxonomy.
 4. The fully configurable XML sitemap for WordPress SEO.
 5. Easily import SEO data from All In One SEO pack and HeadSpace2 SEO.
 6. Example of the Linkdex Page Analysis functionality.
+7. The advanced section of the WordPress SEO meta box.

 == Changelog ==